-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: PC, PS4, PS5, Xbox One, Xbox Series X/S, Nintendo Switch

-The Tomb Raider series is iconic in the gaming community, spanning close to thirty years of entertaining players.
+The Tomb Raider series is iconic in the gaming community, entertaining fans for almost thirty years.
 The franchise focuses on a British archeologist by the name of Lara Croft who travels around the world searching for lost artifacts and exploring dangerous tombs.
 The gameplay focuses on exploration, puzzle-solving, avoiding traps, and fighting enemies.
-Find these games across all consoles and PC.

 #21 Metal Gear Solid V: The Phantom Pain